 The UK government's Department for Transport says Scotland now has more than 1,500 charging devices, and across the UK there are now more charging locations than petrol stations.

-It will allow councils to tax businesses on staff parking spaces but, so far, none has committed to introducing the levy this year.
+It allows councils to tax businesses on staff parking spaces but, so far, no councils have committed to introducing the levy this year.

 As well as cutting road transport emissions, the government needs to find a way to stop the growth in emissions from air travel.

-Since 1990, emissions from international aviation from Scotland have increased by 181% and they are still increasing.
+Since 1990, emissions from international aviation from Scotland have increased by 181% and the latest data, from 2018, showed they were still increasing.

-The Scottish government scrapped plans to cut the amount of tax paid by passengers flying from Scottish airports after facing a backlash over the environmental impact.
+The Scottish government has also scrapped plans to cut the amount of tax paid by passengers flying from Scottish airports after facing a backlash over the environmental impact.

-Electric-powered planes could be a solution but they are still at an early stage.
+Electric-powered planes could be a solution to aviation emissions, but they are still at an early stage.

 Plans for the shortest scheduled flight in the world - the 1.7 mile jump between the Orkney islands of Westray and Papa Westray - to use an electric-powered plane could happen soon.